ismaelpamplona/isma.codes/posts/brazilian_abroad_payroll_api.md

 ## Conclusion

-Rust's combination of safety, performance and modern features makes it the first choice for creating system APIs such as the abroad-payroll-api.
+Rust's combination of safety, performance, and modern features makes it the first choice for creating system APIs such as the abroad-payroll-api.
 As the Brazilian financial sector requires increasingly sophisticated software solutions, Rust is ready to take on these challenges.

 ## Appendix: Collection Example